Your mortgage credit score might not be what you expect

 As many consumers already know, there are three major credit reporting agencies.

-While it’s possible that your scores will be similar from one bureau to the next, typically you’ll have a different score from each agency.
+While it’s possible your scores will be similar from one bureau to the next, you’ll typically have a different score from each agency.

-That’s because it’s up to your creditors to decide what information is reported to credit agencies.
-And, it’s up to the creditors to decide which agencies they report to in the first place.
+That’s because it’s up to your creditors to decide what information they report to credit bureaus.
+And it’s up to the creditors to decide which agencies they report to in the first place.

-Since then, the company has expanded to offer 28 unique scores that are optimized for various credit card, mortgage, and auto lending decisions.
+Since then, the company has expanded to offer 28 unique scores that are optimized for various types of credit card, mortgage, and auto lending decisions.

 VantageScore gave lenders a second, equally effective option.